airalab/robonomics.network/content/posts/beer-bar-decoded2024.md

 - air quality sensor
 - beer meme-counter in the form of a light bulb and two buttons

-A Raspberry Pi 4 with Home Assistant installed and Robonomics integration was used as the server to save all the data in the Web3 cloud.
+A Raspberry Pi 4 with Home Assistant installed and Robonomics integration were used to save all the data in the Web3 cloud.
 At the end of the article, you will see a description of how to obtain this data.

 ## Installation